Azure/data-api-builder/docs/getting-started/getting-started-azure-sql-db.md

 },
 ```

-as we also want to enable quering a book and getting its authors, we also nned to make a similar change to the book entity:
+as we also want to enable querying a book and getting its authors, we also need to make a similar change to the book entity:

 ```json
 "book": {